//

 It’s no wonder so many lost souls found solace here—just look up.
 The Batcave’s eye-popping top floor certainly feels like a sanctuary.
 Light rain filters down from a collapsed ceiling, atomized to a sweeping mist.
 In a permanent puddle, arched reflections of the clerestory windows tremble.
 Pleated ceiling panels once muffled the hum and hiss of a mammoth industrial undertaking, but their effect is more visual now.
 Interweaving supports shimmer like the facets of a diamond as you move through the space—it’s a crustpunk kaleidoscope that constitutes one of the most spectacular abandoned sights in New York City.

 The fate of the Batcave lies in the balance of Gowanus’ contentious transition from industrial wasteland to trendy residential neighborhood.
 Numerous plans have emerged for the development of the property, but the canal’s recent Superfund designation and an uncertain future for the game-changing Whole Foods development across the street has deterred potential investors from shelling out the millions necessary to renovate the structure and rehabilitate its environmentally hazardous grounds.
+Through an overgrown lot in the height of Spring, the dilapidated redbrick facade remains a sight to behold, concealing a sordid wonderland within, marking the spot where a youthful dream lived, and died.

 -Will Ellis